min2ha/ukwa-site/content/target/55160/index.en.md

   "subject": "Brexit"
 }

-# Department for International Development: Government pledges to help improve access to UK markets for world’s poorest countries post-Brexit

 The Government will use Brexit to cement Britain’s standing in the world and meet our commitments to the world’s poorest by securing their existing duty-free access to UK markets and providing new opportunities to increase trade links.